GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Proven through real builds.

-The CAIS credential is not awarded for attendance, theory, or test scores.
-It is awarded for demonstrated competence — verified through real, working AI systems mapped to the seven CBK domains and a production-grade capstone deployed for thirty days minimum.
+The GAISB credential is not awarded for attendance, theory, or test scores.
+It is awarded for demonstrated competence — verified through proctored examination and an applied capstone.
+All three GAISB credentials carry an applied capstone.
+Essentials and Practitioner use a light single-reviewer rubric review; only GAISB AI Team Architect™ adds the four-reviewer panel and on-camera walkthrough.
 The credential certifies what you can build, not what you can recite.

 Review the Work